 David Javerbaum, former head writer of The Daily Show, teamed up with Adam Schlesinger from Fountains of Wayne on the songs.
 The special has a corny but not especially dated feel to it, and you should watch it now.
-Unfortunately, this means you’ll have to spend some bucks to purchase a download of A Colbert Christmas.
-Reruns of The Cleveland Show and Crank Yankers are apparently good enough for the Comedy Central streaming app, but not one of the greatest — and funniest — holiday stories ever told.
+Unfortunately, this means you’ll have to spend some bucks to rent or purchase A Colbert Christmas.
+Reruns of The President Show and Crank Yankers are apparently good enough for Paramount+, but not one of the greatest — and funniest — holiday stories ever told.

 Aaron Barnhart has written about television since 1994, including 15 years as TV critic for the Kansas City Star.

 TOPICS: Stephen Colbert, Comedy Central, A Charlie Brown Christmas, The Colbert Report, The Daily Show with Jon Stewart, Elvis Costello, Feist, Jon Stewart, Christmas, Holiday Programming